pitt-crc/user-manual/docs/slurm/batch-jobs.md

 `--ntasks-per-node`, and `--cpus-per-task` to vary resources per step, but never above what `sbatch` was given.

-**Report statistics.** The `crc-job-stats` wrapper appends a summary of the resources your job used to its output — useful for right-sizing future requests.
+**Report statistics.** The `crc-job-stats` command appends a summary of the resources your job used to its output, so that you can right-sizing future jobs more accurately.

 **Handle outputs.** Copy results back and do any post-processing at the end.